ekibun/flutter_qjs/README.md

 convert("http", ["http://example.com/"]);
 ```

-3. Call `setModuleHandler` to resolve js module.
+3. Call `setModuleHandler` to resolve the js module.

 **important:** I cannot find a way to convert the sync ffi callback into an async function.
-So the assets files got by async function `rootBundle.loadString` cannot be used in this version.
-I will be appreciated that you can provied me a solution to make `ModuleHandler` async.
+So the assets files received by async function `rootBundle.loadString` cannot be used in this version.
+I will appreciate it if you can provide me a solution to make `ModuleHandler` async.

 ```dart
 await engine.setModuleHandler((String module) {